Total steps: 9

 Windermere railway station, grid ref SD414985

-From Windermere railway station turn left and take the road opposite the pedestrian lights leading up to Orrest Head.
+From Windermere railway station, turn left and take the road opposite the pedestrian lights leading up to Orrest Head.
 Follow the tarmac road up, which turns into a gravel track.
 Follow it to the wall and turn right.
-Go though a stile, turning left and continue up the path to the top of Orrest Head.
+Go over a stile, turning left and continue up the path to the top of Orrest Head.

 From the top of Orrest Head, go down the opposite side to where you came up, aiming for the white farmhouse.
 When you come to the stile in the wall, don't cross it, but follow the signpost for Causeway Farm.
 When you reach the road near Causeway Farm, turn left and follow the road to Crosses Farm.